 Jumpstart your ferment by adding 1/4 cup whey (from cultured dairy with active cultures) to a quart of any fruit or veggie ferment.
 This is considered a starter culture.

 Use whey as the base culture for homemade soda, like fermented lemonade or limeade.

+Need to use up excess whey?
 Here's an easy recipe for homemade soda… (It calls for 1 cup of whey!)

 #4 — For Soaking Grains Or Flour

 Use whey in place of acid when soaking grains or flour in soaked recipes.
 We use acid when soaking grains in traditional cooking to neutralize phytic acid that would otherwise prevent mineral absorption when eating the grains.

 #5 — Add To Smoothies

 Use whey as some of your liquid in smoothies.
 It's a great protein, enzyme, vitamin, and mineral boost!